Saxophones are some of the most beautiful and expressive instruments on the planet. It's no wonder this class of instrument is so popular in music.

 Here Are My Top 4 Bass Saxophone Microphone Recommendations:

-- Coles 4038: The Coles 4038 (link to check the price on Amazon) is a ribbon microphone designed for broadcasting applications by the BBC.
+- Coles 4038: The Coles 4038 is a ribbon microphone designed for broadcasting applications by the BBC.
 Broadcasting microphones lend themselves well to bass saxophones due to the similarities between the bass sax and

 bass/baritone human voice.
 The Coles 4038 captures a warm, accurate representation of the bass saxophone and is my recommended ribbon microphone.

-- AKG C414 XLII: The AKG C414 XLII (link to check the price on Amazon) is a multi-pattern large diaphragm condenser microphone.
+- AKG C 414 XLII: The AKG C 414 XLII is a multi-pattern large-diaphragm condenser microphone.
 The immense versatility of the C414 makes it a top recommendation for many instruments.
-On bass sax, the C414 XLII yields an accurate and bright capture of the saxophone’s naturally dark sound.
+On bass sax, the C414 XLII yields an accurate and bright capture of the saxophone's naturally dark sound.
 It can be used in nearly any miking technique in order to best reproduce the bass saxophone sound.
-The AKG C414 XLII is my recommended condenser microphone for bass sax.
+The AKG C 414 XLII is my recommended condenser microphone for bass sax.

-- Electro-Voice RE20: The Electro-Voice RE20 (link to check the price on Amazon) is a large-diaphragm cardioid dynamic microphone that does not exhibit any proximity effect.
+- Electro-Voice RE20: The Electro-Voice RE20 is a large-diaphragm cardioid dynamic microphone that does not exhibit any proximity effect.
 This is another standard microphone for broadcasting.
-I’d recommend the RE20 for close-miking situations and for live bass saxophone performance.
+I'd recommend the RE20 for close-miking situations and for live bass saxophone performance.

-- Shure Beta 98H/C: The Shure Beta 98H/C (link to check the price on Amazon) is a miniature condenser clip-on microphone for woodwind and brass instruments.
+- Shure Beta 98H/C: The Shure Beta 98H/C is a miniature condenser clip-on microphone for woodwind and brass instruments.
 When a clip-on mic is needed or wanted for a bass sax performance, the Beta 98H/C is a cost-effective solution with a quality sound.
 The Shure Beta 98H/C is my top recommended clip-on bass saxophone microphone.